 Why Does My Cat Cough So Much?

-Has your cat’s rumbly purr turned into a cough?
+Has your cat’s rumbly purr started getting disrupted by a cough?
 That means something is irritating their throat, airways, or lungs.

 Some causes are easy to treat.
 Others are more serious and can be life-threatening.
 Your vet can find out what’s bothering your pet and keep them in good health.

 It’s the most common feline respiratory disorder.
-About 800,000 American cats -- or 1 percent of all domestic cats in the U.S. -- have some form of it.
+An estimated 1-5 percent of all domestic cats in the U.S. -- have some form of it.
 Ones that spend at least part of their time outdoors are most likely to get it.

 When something irritates your cat’s airways, they get inflamed and shrink.
 This makes it hard for them to breathe.
 They could get a slight, ongoing cough.